Arm Debugger

 "processorName" in the tasks.json file, select the appropriate processor for your device in the Select a processor drop-down list at the top of the window.

-The project is downloaded to the board and starts running.
+Visual Studio Code downloads the project to the board and starts it.

 Check the download progress in the Terminal tab.